Envirometrix/PredictiveSoilMapping/09-PSM_future.md

 systems with equivalent functionality and purpose when one will do for all?
-Then the partner entities can concentrate on doing what their mandates instruct them to do, and not on building and maintaining spatial analysis and spatial distribution systems and infrastructures.
+Then the partner entities can concentrate on doing what their mandates instruct them to do, and not on building and maintaining separate spatial analysis and spatial distribution systems and infrastructures.

-We would hope that OpenGeoHub could act as a fully functional worked example of how collaboration and collective action in the area of production and delivery of environmental spatial data could be organized and implemented efficiently and effectively.
+We would hope that OpenGeoHub can act as a fully functional, worked example of how collaboration and collective action in the area of production and delivery of environmental spatial data could be organized and implemented efficiently and effectively.
 Once the concept has been